qiboteam/qibocal/README.md

 This section shows the steps to perform a resonator spectroscopy with Qibocal.
 ### Write a runcard
 A runcard contains all the essential information to run a specific task.
-For our purposes, we can use the following :
+For our purposes, we can use the following:
 ```yml
 platform: tii1q